Library services for disabled students

 - An accessible entrance for wheelchair users is immediately under the link bridge via a swipe card access door into Block HL (opposite the ramp to the refectory).
 Please phone the Library on 5869 from the internal phone in the H Block foyer if you have forgotten your swipe card and we'll be pleased to help you.
 Some journals and pooled room PCs are on this floor.
 Use the lift to the First Floor to reach the rest of the Library.

-- A Stannah stairlift near the Counter enables wheelchair users to access the Library's mezzanine floor for books and the Assistive Technology Suite.
-Disabled students may use the Assistive Technology suite for group study.
+- A Stannah stairlift near the Counter enables wheelchair users to access the Library's mezzanine floor for books.
 A small number of other group study rooms remain inaccessible to wheelchair-users.

 - There is an accessible toilet in the foyer of Building H.